Decay of correlations and thermodynamic limit for the circular Riesz gas: Introduction

 We then break $\dV$ into the sum of an almost constant field $\dV^{(1)}$ (looking like $\dV_j \sum_{l\in J}e_l)$ and a smaller field $\dV^{(2)}$.
-A key is that the equation (\ref{eq:HS gaps form}) associated to a vector-field proportional to $(e_1+\ldots+e_N)$ is much easier to analyze.
-It indeed admits a mean-field approximation, quite similar to the mean-field approximation of (\ref{eq:intro helffer equation}) when $F$ is a linear statistics, see \cite{boursier2021optimal}.
+A key is that the equation (\ref{eq:intro HS gaps}) associated to a vector-field proportional to $(e_1+\ldots+e_N)$ is much easier to analyze.
+It indeed admits a mean-field approximation, quite similar to the mean-field approximation of (\ref{eq:intro helffer equation c}) when $F$ is a linear statistics, see \cite{boursier2021optimal}.
 We then bootstrap the decay of solutions of (\ref{eq:intro HS gaps}).
-Applying the induction hypothesis to bound (\ref{eq:Vlintro}) \emph{and} to bound the decay of (\ref{eq:intro HS gaps}) in the window $J$, one finally obtains after a finite number of iterations, the optimal result of Theorem \ref{theorem:decay gap correlations}.
+Applying the induction hypothesis to bound (\ref{eq:Vlintro}) \emph{and} to bound the decay of (\ref{eq:intro HS gaps}) in the window $J$, one finally gets after a finite number of iterations, the optimal result of Theorem \ref{theorem:decay gap correlations}.

-The uniqueness of the limiting point process stated in Theorem \ref{theorem:convergence} is then a routine application of our result on decay of correlations (in fact stated for slightly more general systems than (\ref{eq:intro HS gaps})).
-Because the existence of an accumulation point of (\ref{eq:def Qx}) in the local topology is standard, the problem can be rephrased into a uniqueness question.
-We will prove that the sequence (\ref{eq:def Qx}) defines, in some informal sense, a Cauchy sequence.
-We let $I=\{1,\ldots,n\}$ be the active window and draw to exterior configurations under $\dGi$ and $\dGip$ for distinct values of $N$ and $N'$ which satisfy $n\ll N,N'$.
-We then let $\mu_n$ and $\nu_n$ the conditioned measures in gap coordinates, which we try to compare.
-To allow such a comparison, the strategy is to define a continuous path $\mu(t)$ from $\mu_n$ to $\nu_n$ by linear interpolation of the exterior energies.
-Given a test-function $F:\dR^n\to\dR$ depending on a finite number of coordinates, we can then write
+The uniqueness of the limiting point process stated in Theorem \ref{theorem:convergence} is then an application of our result on the decay of correlations (in fact stated for slightly more general systems than (\ref{eq:intro HS gaps})).
+As the existence of an accumulation point of (\ref{eq:def Qx}) in the local topology is standard, the problem of convergence of the microscopic process can be rephrased into a uniqueness question.